FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

     return render(request, "fusiondemoapp/dashboard.html", {"birthday": birthday})
 ```
 Here we check if the user can log in (functionality we still have to write).
-If everything looks OK, we retrieve the user’s birthday from FusionAuth (which it doesn’t have by default as we don’t get this information from Google or when the user registers).
+If everything looks OK, we retrieve the user's birthday from FusionAuth (which it doesn't have by default as we don't get this information from Google or when the user registers).

 3. Add the Logout view